-Since the 1980s, there have been a rise in post-traumatic stress disorder (PTSD) diagnoses.
+Since the 1980s, there has been a rise in post-traumatic stress disorder (PTSD) diagnoses.
 Some argue this is a result of society recognizing the seriousness of trauma.
-Others clinicians are concerned we’re overdoing it.
+Other clinicians are concerned we’re overdoing it.
 But is PTSD overdiagnosed?

-It’s estimated that 60 of every 10 men (60%) and 5 of every 10 women (50%) experience trauma at least once in their lifetime.
+It’s estimated that 60 of every 100 men (60%) and 5 of every 10 women (50%) experience trauma at least once in their lifetime.
 Furthermore, some estimates claim that between 7-8% of the population struggles with PTSD.
-With that, 8 million Americans are struggling at any given time. ¹
+With that, 8 million Americans struggle with it at any given time. ¹

-Throughout this article, we’re going to seek out if these numbers are accurate and whether or not these individuals may be struggling with another type of anxiety disorder.
-At the end, we invite you to ask further questions.
+Throughout this article, we’ll seek out if these numbers are accurate and whether or not you may struggle with another type of anxiety disorder.

 What is PTSD?